shalini1500/M1_Project_util/0_certificate/README.md

 add all the certificates
 * sololearn
 * cisco ndg linux
-* screenshot pf github learning
+* screenshot of  github learning
 * screenshot of hacckerearth points